Publication Ethics

 Sanctions

-If UPJOHNS becomes aware of breaches of our publication ethics policies, whether or not the breach occurred in a journal published by UPJOHNS, the following sanctions may be applied:
+If UPJOHNS becomes aware of breaches of our publication ethics policies, the following sanctions may be applied:

 • Rejection of the manuscript and any other manuscripts submitted by the author(s).